-All consumptive use permit applicants that are requesting water for public supply type use must complete a water audit using the District's Water Audit Form pursuant to section 12.2.5.1(a) of the Applicant's Handbook: Consumptive Uses of Water, Month, 1998.
+All consumptive use permit applicants requesting water for public supply type use must complete a water audit using the District's Water Audit Form pursuant to section 2.2.2.5.1.A.4 of the Applicant's Handbook: Consumptive Uses of Water.
 The purpose of this document is to supply instructions regarding completion of the water audit form.
-If the applicant should have any questions as to the completion of the water audit form, please contact the staff of the District's Division of Water Use Regulation, located at the appropriate District Service Center.
+If the applicant has any questions regarding the water audit form, please contact the staff of the District's Division of Regulatory Services, located at the appropriate District Service Center.

-Please note, the District will require submittal of documentation supporting the applicant's water audit form when necessary.
+Please note, the District will require submittal of documentation supporting the applicant's water audit form when necessary to complete the evaluation of the audit.